tmusolf/GoogleMapToOSMAndGPX/README.md

 -a | --arrows | When present, OSMAnd will display directional arrows on a track.
 -e | --ends | When present, OSMAnd will display start and finish icons at the ends of the track.
 -s | --split | Display distance or time splits along tracks.
 Accepted values are: no_split, distance, time.
 Default: no_split NOTE: The split and interval tags appear to be ignored by OSMAnd when placed in a track GPX file.
 The XML is identical to what OSMAnd generates when you edit a track's appearance to turn on splits and export the track.
--i | --interval | Distance in miles or time in seconds to display splits on track.
+-i | --interval | Distance in miles or time in minutes to display splits on track.
 Split type (-s) must also be defined.
 Default: 1.0)
 -w | --width | If present, this track width is used for all track widths, overiding values found in the KML file.
 -l | --layers | If present, will create a subdirectory under the gpx_path for each layer in the GMap file.
 Each of these layer subdirectories will contain a GPX file for each track and one for all the waypoints.